 Piano Melody Free is a hybrid of sorts as it does teach you the piano but also makes things fun through a star-based learning system.
 The better you do during a lesson, the more stars you earn which allow you to unlock additional songs.
 You will get 100 free songs out of the gate however including everything from Adele and AC-DC to so there is something to suit everyone’s needs.

 As the name implies, Piano Melody Free is free to download, but there is a Pro version available as well.
 It offers up more music and features while killing the ads and is priced at $2.99.

 9. Real Piano Teacher (free)

 If you are past that stage or just want to goof off, you will appreciate “Freestyle” mode which allows you to play any way you choose.
-Game mode pits you against others on classic tracks and throws leaderboards into the mix as well.
+The game mode pits you against others on classic tracks and throws leaderboards into the mix as well.
 There are more than enough features and tracks to keep you busy for a while if you want to give this one a shot.

 10. Piano Lessons (free)